sidprasad/spytial-clrs/JUPYTERLITE.md

 ## Deployment

-The site is automatically deployed to: https://sidprasad.github.io/spytial-clrs/
+The site is automatically deployed to: [REDACTED]

 Note: GitHub Pages must be enabled in the repository settings with source set to "GitHub Actions".